mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-cloud-issue-connector.md

 ## Get started

 ### 1. Choose display name
-Choose a display name that helps users recognize merge requests, issues, or documentation in a Copilot response.
+Choose a display name that helps users recognize the connection in a Copilot response.

 ### 2. Authenticate